-As aforementioned, the updated Congestion Management Element will be incorporated in the ongoing Commuter Study to be adopted in November 2020.
+As aforementioned, the Commuter Study has been incorporated in this updated Congestion Management Element, as adopted in November 2020.
 This section details the congestion management analysis performed as a part of the 2040 LRTP specifying current and future congestion problems on the network, and identifying various strategies to correct system deficiencies.
 The legislative requirements view the Congestion Management Process (CMP) as objectives driven.
 The CMP also has an emphasis on incorporating management and operations in the project development process, so that short-term improvements may be made to alleviate immediate congestion problems, and long range solutions may also be offered as a more permanent solution.